-- Lipodystrophy: Localized lipodystrophy, including lipoatrophy and lipohypertrophy has been reported at injection sites after several months in patients treated with STRENSIQ in clinical trials.
+- Lipodystrophy: Localized lipodystrophy, including lipoatrophy (depression in the skin) and lipohypertrophy (enlargement or thickening of tissue), has been reported at injection sites after several months in patients treated with STRENSIQ in clinical trials.
 Advise patients to follow proper injection technique and to rotate injection sites. - Ectopic Calcifications: Patients with HPP are at increased risk for developing ectopic calcifications.
 Events of ectopic calcification, including ophthalmic (conjunctival and corneal) and renal (nephrocalcinosis, nephrolithiasis), have been reported in the clinical trial experience with STRENSIQ.
-There was insufficient information to determine whether the reported events were consistent with the disease or due to STRENSIQ.
+There was insufficient information to determine whether or not the reported events were consistent with the disease or due to STRENSIQ.
 No visual changes or changes in renal function were reported resulting from the occurrence of ectopic calcifications.